ziryge/supernova/README.md

 - **Deep Thinking Modes**: Normal, Deep, and Super Deep thinking modes for different levels of analysis
 - **Modern UI**: ChatGPT-like dark theme interface with interactive visualizations
 - **Real-time Thinking Process**: Watch the AI's thinking process unfold in real-time
-- **Enhanced Web Browsing**: Powerful web browsing capabilities for research
+- **Enhanced Web Browsing**: Powerful web browsing capabilities for research using DuckDuckGo
 - **No Timeout**: Process requests for as long as needed without timing out
 - **Web UI**: User-friendly interface with Streamlit
 - **Local Inference**: Uses Ollama to run models locally
 - **Vision Capabilities**: Support for image analysis
 - **Multiple Models**: Configure different models for different types of tasks
+- **Image Generation**: Create images from text descriptions (using Stability AI or DALL-E)
+- **Data Visualization**: Create interactive charts and graphs from data
+- **Voice Interface**: Speech-to-text and text-to-speech capabilities
+- **Code Editor**: Built-in code editor with syntax highlighting and execution
+- **File Management**: Create, edit, and manage files in the sandbox environment

 ## Prerequisites